amohanonamission/Azure-Enterprise-Hardened-Safe-Landing-Zone/README.md

 |vault.bicep	| Secret Management	| Private Endpoint (No Public Access) & RBAC Authorization. |
 |compute-hardened.bicep	| Workload Protection	| System Identity, No Public IP, and CanNotDelete Resource Locks. |

+### Security Architecture Decisions

+* **Decision 1:** Secure Parameterization.
+"Used @secure() decorators for all administrative credentials to ensure zero exposure in deployment logs and metadata."

+* **Decision 2:** Automated Hardening.
+"Leveraged the CustomScript extension to enforce an immediate password change policy (chage -d 0) upon the first interactive login, mitigating 'Day 1' credential risks."

+* **Decision 3:** Observability-by-Design.
+"Every compute resource is deployed with a pre-configured diagnostic pipe to a centralized Log Analytics Workspace for immediate SIEM ingestion."

 ### How to Deploy:

 ```bash